-Peptide fragmentation in a tandem mass spectrometer can be characterized by a set of numbers $\Delta = \{\delta_1, \dots, \delta_k\}$ representing the different types of ions that correspond to the removal of a certain chemical group from a peptide fragment.
-We will call $\Delta$ the set of ion types.
-A $\delta$ -ion of an N-terminal partial peptide $P_i$ is a modification of $P_i$ that has mass $m_i - \delta$ , corresponding to the loss of a (typically small) chemical group of mass $\delta$ when P was fragmented into $P_i$ .
-The $\delta$ -ion of C-terminal peptides is defined similarly.
-The most frequent N-terminal ions are called b-ions (ion $b_i$ corresponds to $P_i$ with $\delta = -1$ ) and the most frequent C-terminal ions are called y-ions (ion $y_i$ corresponds to $P_i^-$ with $\delta = 19$ ), shown in figure 8.25 (a).
+Peptide fragmentation in a tandem mass spectrometer can be characterized by a set of numbers $\Delta = \{\delta_1, \ldots, \delta_k\}$ representing the different types of ions that correspond to the removal of a certain chemical group from a peptide fragment.
+We will call Δ the set of ion types.
+A δ -ion of an N-terminal partial peptide P_i is a modification of P_i that has mass $m_i - \delta$, corresponding to the loss of a (typically small) chemical group of mass δ when P was fragmented into P_i .
+The δ -ion of C-terminal peptides is defined similarly.
+The most frequent N-terminal ions are called b-ions (ion b_i corresponds to P_i with $\delta = -1$) and the most frequent C-terminal ions are called y-ions (ion y_i corresponds to P_i^- with $\delta = 19$), shown in figure 8.25 (a).
 Examples of other frequent N-terminal ions are represented by b-H2O (a b-fragment that loses a water) or y-NH3 and some others like b-H2O-NH3.

-For tandem mass spectrometry, the theoretical spectrum T(P) of peptide P can be calculated by subtracting all possible ion types $\delta_1, \ldots, \delta_k$ from the masses of all partial peptides of P, such that every partial peptide generates k masses in the theoretical spectrum, as in figure 8.25 (b).
+For tandem mass spectrometry, the theoretical spectrum T(P) of peptide P can be calculated by subtracting all possible ion types $\delta_1, \ldots, \delta_k$ from the masses of all partial peptides of P, such that every partial peptide generates k masses in the theoretical spectrum, as in figure 8.25 (b).24

-An experimental spectrum $S = \{s_1, \ldots, s_q\}$ is a set of numbers obtained in a mass spectrometry experiment that includes masses of some fragment ions as well as chemical noise.
-Note that the distinction between the theoretical spectrum T(P) and the experimental spectrum S is that you mathematically generate T(P) given the peptide sequence P, but you experimentally generate S without knowing what the peptide sequence is that generated it.
+An experimental spectrum $S = \{s_1, \ldots, s_q\}$ is a set of numbers obtained in a mass spectrometry experiment that includes masses of some fragment ions as well as chemical noise.25 Note that the distinction between the theoretical spectrum T(P) and the experimental spectrum S is that you mathematically generate T(P) given the peptide sequence P, but you experimentally generate S without knowing what the peptide sequence is that generated it.